-The Forcible entry evolution utilizes a chopping simulator (Challenger Force Machine) Using the 9 lb.
-Trusty Cook shot mallet provided, the competitor moves the beam along the decal into the "green" (Green means go).
+The Forcible Entry evolution utilizes a chopping simulator (Challenger Force Machine) Using the 9 lb.
+Trusty Cook shot mallet provided, the competitor moves the beam along so some part of the green decal can be seen.
 Once this task is complete the competitor must place the hammer on the designated 4' x 4' area.
-If the hammer does not stay on the 4' x 4' area a 2 second penalty is given.
+If the hammer does not stay on the 4' x 4' area a 2-second penalty is given.

 Task 4: Run

-Competitors then walk or run as fast as he/she can around the hydrants a distance of 140 ft then shoulders the nozzle end of a 1.75" fully charged BullDog Hi-Combat hose line.
+Competitors then walk or run as fast as they can around the hydrants a distance of 140 ft then shoulder the nozzle end of a 1.75" fully charged BullDog Hi-Combat hose line.

 Task 5: Hose Advance

 Competitor drags the fully charged 1.75" BullDog Hi-Combat hose line a distance of 75 ft.
 The competitor then hits the target with a water stream.
 The nozzle must clearly cross the doorway marker (blue line).
-A two second penalty per floor square will be assessed if nozzle is not across the blue line.
+A 2-second penalty per floor square will be assessed if nozzle is not across the blue line.
 Once the target is down the competitor shuts off the nozzle placing it on the ground.
-If the nozzle is not closed prior to touching the ground a 5 second penalty is assessed or the competitor must go back and close it before moving to the next task.
-If the nozzle opens again after touching the ground, there is no penalty and the competitor can continue to the Victim Rescue.
-Missing the target with the water stream will result in a 2 sec. penalty.
+If the nozzle is not closed prior to touching the ground a 5-second penalty is assessed, or the competitor must go back and close it before moving to the next task.
+If the nozzle opens again after touching the ground, there is no penalty, and the competitor can continue to the Victim Rescue.
+Missing the target with the water stream will result in a 2- sec. penalty.

 Task 6: Victim Rescue

-A 175 lb. mannequin must be dragged backwards a distance of 100 ft.
+A 175 lb. mannequin must be lifted and moved backwards a distance of 100 ft.
 Carrying the mannequin in your arms or over your shoulder is not permitted.
 The mannequin must not be grasped by its clothing or appendages.
 Time stops when the competitor crosses the beam at the finish line with the mannequin.
 The mannequin's feet must be completely across the blue line.

 FireFit reserves the right to stop those competitors who they feel may be in distress or present a danger to themselves or others.